 "Kangol has been in the game since forever," says Highsnobiety's Nigel Minani.
 "They were born in England but raised in New York, the ultimate birthplace of streetwear.
 This makes it one of my favorite brands ever, and places it next to key players like the Nike's, Stüssy's and Carhartt's of the world!"

 Keeping up with the bucket hats place in recent summer wardrobes, Kangol's modern-day designs have been lowkey, linking with notable streetwear brands like Stüssy, Patta, and HBA.
 That said, bringing its signature styles back into the spotlight, the brand is making one of its biggest comebacks ever with its latest releases, which you'll likely have seen on the heads of various young and upcoming influencers.
 In particular, Kangol bucket hats have been spotted on industry insiders such as Andrew Harper, A-COLD-WALL*'s Business Director, but also style influencers such as Gully Gully Leo, Elias Riadi from streetwear YouTube show PAQ, and stylist Nessie.

-And so, we’re putting you onto some of the best Kangol designs out there right now.
-Below, you’ll see designs that pay homage to the golden era of hip-hop, such as the pastel-heavy lavender and pink Bermuda bucket hats.
-And for those looking for more modern designs, we have those covered too with the Bermuda baseball hat and the funky Octagon Bermuda bucket hat.
-Best of all, with prices going from $25 to $65, these accessories are super affordable, so there’s no excuse not to have your head in the Kangol game.
+And so, we're putting you onto some of the best Kangol designs out there right now.
+Below, you'll see designs that pay homage to the golden era of hip-hop, such as a white Bermuda bucket hat and a Bermuda logo headband.
+And for those looking for more modern designs, we have those covered too, via a utility-inspired snapback and a washed baseball hat.
+Best of all, with prices from $18 to $66, these accessories are super affordable, so there's no excuse not to have your head in the Kangol game.